Zywave/booster/src/_areas/design-system/components/expanders.md

 ## Behavior

-We recommend that all expanders be in the default state when the user navigates to the page.
+We recommend that all Expanders be in the default state when the user navigates to the page.
 This ensures that as many sections as possible are visible to the user immediately.

 By default, all sections can be opened at the same time.
 If there are any sections that contain actions, then consider limiting the user to opening one section at a time to keep the user focused.